astralord/astralord.github.io/_posts/2024-10-01-transformer-inference-optimization-toolset.md

     return dot_product_attention(query, key, value, mask)
 ```

-Below is a comparison table with batched decoding/inference algorithms complexities for input $x \in \mathbb{R}^{B \times d \times L}$ and large context size $L$.
+Below is a comparison table with batched decoding/inference algorithms complexities for input $x \in \mathbb{R}^{B \times L \times d}$ and large context size $L$.
 Note, that the computation complexity is the same for all algorithms in the table!
 However, the real effectiveness can vary greatly depending on the setting.

 |    | Vanilla Attention | Attention with KV Cache | GQA with KV Cache |
 | -------- | ------- | ------- | ------- |